matbaj/bluechipstack/README.md

 ## Installing OpenStack Grizzly in 10 Minutes
 [OpenStack](http://www.openstack.org/software/) provides a way to turn a group of bare metal servers into your own private cloud.
 It's been over a year since I published the first [Install OpenStack in 10 Minutes](http://www.stackgeek.com/guides/gettingstarted.html) guide and now, nearly 10K installs later, I'm pleased to announce the quickest and easiest way yet to get an OpenStack cluster running.

-Before we drop into the guide, I'd like to thank [Blue Chip Tek](http://bluechiptek.com) for providing hardware advice and setup assistance, [Dell Computers](http://dell.com/) for donating the test hardware, and the awesome folks at [Rackspace](http://rackspace.com/) for writing and supporting the Chef scripts which are used for the bulk of the setup process.
+Before we drop into the guide, I'd like to thank [Blue Chip Tek](http://bluechiptek.com) for providing hardware, advice and setup assistance, [Dell Computers](http://dell.com/) for donating the test hardware, and the awesome folks at [Rackspace](http://rackspace.com/) for writing and supporting the Chef scripts which are used for the bulk of the setup process.

 The scripts I've written build a Chef server inside a [Vagrant box](http://docs-v1.vagrantup.com/v1/docs/boxes.html), which ends up acting as a sort of 'raygun' to blast OpenStack onto the nodes.
 Everyone knows [rayguns](https://www.google.com/search?q=raygun&safe=off) are awesome.